PTAssembler Documentation

 • Use system default viewer application.
 If checked, PTAssembler will use Windows file associations to determine and use your system's currently configured default application for viewing images.
 If checked, the choice specified for "Viewer Application" (above) is ignored.

 • Temporary Script Name.
-Name used by PTAssembler when creating script files for Panorama Tools.
+Name used by PTAssembler when creating script files.

 • Store full-path file location...
 If checked (default value), PTAssembler will store full path information about all images in a project (e.g. "c:\images\Jan2003\image01.jpg").
 This enables you to save the project file in any directory, regardless of where your images are located.
 If unchecked, PTAssembler will store only the file name (e.g. "image01.jpg").
 The project file must be saved in the same directory as the images.
 However, because the full-path information is not recorded, you can move the image and project file to another directory without having to edit the project file to adjust the path name for each image.